TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/project_flight_booker.md

 1. Seed your database with flights.
 1. You will search and view results in the same page.
 Set up your FlightsController and routes to make the Index page (`/flights`) the root route.
 1. Create your search form on the `/flights` index page to submit using a GET (not POST) request back to the same URL.
 1. Add the four dropdown menus -- a list of departure airports, arrival airports, number of passengers (1-4), and a date dropdown for the flight date.
 The date dropdown should only include dates that have existing flights.
 Don't worry about restricting the contents of the airport dropdowns -- you'd normally use JavaScript -- so just allow the user to select any airport.
-See this [SO post on formatting date in dropdown lists](http://stackoverflow.com/questions/15720940/rails-format-date-in-drop-down-list-in-view), this [quickie SO post on selecting months/years](http://stackoverflow.com/questions/13001904/rails-drop-down-select-month-year) and the Rails [DateHelper API Docs](http://api.rubyonrails.org/classes/ActionView/Helpers/DateHelper.html) for some help with creating Date selects.
+See this [Stack Overflow post on formatting dates in dropdown lists](http://stackoverflow.com/questions/15720940/rails-format-date-in-drop-down-list-in-view), this short [Stack Overflow post on selecting months/years](http://stackoverflow.com/questions/13001904/rails-drop-down-select-month-year) and the Rails [DateHelper API Docs](http://api.rubyonrails.org/classes/ActionView/Helpers/DateHelper.html) for some help with creating Date selects.

 #### Screen 2: pick a flight